 If you choose to pay off debt first you might not have as long of a period to save, and you could miss out on all those sweet dividends.

-Think of it like this: if you rent, that’s the theoretical maximum you’ll pay each month for housing.
+The first con of buying a house is that it introduces more variable expenses to your life.
+If you rent, that’s the theoretical maximum you’ll pay each month for housing.
 But if you own a home, your monthly mortgage payment is the theoretical minimum you’ll pay.
 Your actual expenses could be way more than just your mortgage payment; for example, property taxes, home maintenance and repairs, or HOA fees.

 If you’re still paying your student loans when you become a homeowner, that means you’re more vulnerable to becoming house poor.
 You just might not have the cash flow available to float all those other expenses that come up along with homeownership, whether they’re planned or surprise expenses.

-The median new home price in September 2018 was $320,000, according to the U.S. Census Bureau.
-If you aim for the recommended 20% mortgage down payment, that means you’ll need to save at least $64,000 — quite a feat for anyone to manage.
+The median new home price in September 2018 was $372,400, according to the U.S. Census Bureau.
+If you aim to make a 20% mortgage down payment to avoid PMI, you’ll need to save at least $74,500.
+That’s quite a feat for anyone to manage.